 Using engineering simulation software as part of their development process, aerospace companies and engineers can evaluate different designs early in the development process, thus reducing the number of required physical prototypes.

-The novelty SimScale brings is the possibility to simulate the designs completely in the web browser, giving access to all analysis capabilities and collaboration options.
-As a Cloud-based CAE platform, SimScale makes it possible to perform powerful CFD, FEA or thermal analyses from any device.
+SimScale brings is the possibility to simulate and test the designs completely in the web browser, giving access to all analysis capabilities and collaboration options.
+As a cloud-based CAE platform, SimScale makes it possible to perform powerful CFD, FEA or thermal analyses from any device.

-Here are a few aerospace simulation projects from the SimScale Public Projects library, which demonstrate how aircraft engineers can use CFD analyses to virtually test and optimize different aircraft systems and components.
+Here are a few simulation projects related to the aerospace industry from the SimScale Public Projects library, which engineers can copy and use as templates for their own CFD analyses of different aircraft systems and components.

 This simulation shows the airflow distribution around an aircraft design at low subsonic compressible flow regime.
-The project was used in the Aerospace Workshop featuring EUROAVIA – Session3 organised by the SimScale team.
+The project was used in the Aerospace Workshop featuring EUROAVIA – Session 3 organized by the SimScale team.

 The flow of air around the commercial aircraft model was simulated via the Reynolds Averaged Navier-Stokes (RANS) method.
-The flow conditions were Mach number M = 0.35, Angle of Attack = 2 degreees, Pressure P = 100000 pa and temperature T = 0 degrees Celcius.
-For turbulence modeling the K-Omega SST model was used with wall function approach.
+The flow conditions were Mach number M = 0.35, Angle of Attack = 2 degrees, Pressure P = 100000 pa and temperature T = 0 degrees Celcius.
+For turbulence modeling, the k-omega SST model was used with the wall function approach.
 A ramping of the velocity boundary condition was applied up to the free stream value for better convergence.

-You can watch and follow the recording of the Aerospace Workshop in this tutorial.
+To learn more, you can watch and follow the recording of this Aerospace Workshop.

-The simulation project analyzed the velocity fields in 2 parallel models, for a wing with and without a wingtip attachment.
-The simulation clearly demonstrated losses of performance in the model without a wingtip attachment due to the vortices that are reducing the lift effect on the wing.
+The simulation investigated the velocity fields in two parallel models, for a wing with and without a wingtip attachment.
+The simulation clearly demonstrated losses of performance in the model without a wingtip attachment, due to the vortices that reduce the lift effect on the wing.

 In the second model, wings with winglets generate larger lift than those without, when all other parameters are the same.

-Ventilation system in an aircraft flying trip is essential for the passengers’ comfort.
-Here is a project which simulates the airflow in an aircraft cabin.
+The aircraft ventilation system is essential for passengers’ comfort.
+Here is a project which simulates the airflow inside an aircraft cabin.

-The simulation shows two cabin configurations and their effect on the airflow pattern.
-First, it involves a ventilation simulation inside an aircraft cabin.
-To find the better solution, the engineer established six different configurations of inlet and outlet.
+The CFD analysis shows two cabin configurations and their effect on the airflow pattern.
+First, it involves a ventilation simulation in an aircraft cabin.
+To find the better solution, six alternative configurations of inlet and outlet are investigated.

-This project was also used in the Aerospace Workshop organised by SimScale in July 2016.
-The homework task was to set up 6 different configurations by considering hence various possible configurations of inlet and outlet – see attached figure.
+This project was also used in the Aerospace Workshop organized by SimScale in July 2016.
+The homework task was to set up 6 different configurations by considering various possible configurations of inlet and outlet.